paulbouvignies/kaggle_competition_house_pricing/README.md

 ### iii.
 Get outliers and replace values <a name="df3"></a>
 <img alt="screenshot" src="md_ressources/screenshot_3.png" width="50%"/><img alt="screenshot" src="md_ressources/screenshot_4.png" width="50%"/>
-Ro refine the dataset I replace the exrtemes values by the mean of the feature
+To refine the dataset I replace the exrtemes values by the mean of the feature

 ### iv.
 Transform features by numerical categories <a name="df4"></a>
 To allow the training of the model, I convert the features into numerical values that can be computed